MS Degree Requirements

 The M.S. thesis consists of 9 credit hours of work, normally spread over at least one academic year.
 A thesis committee will be set up during the first semester of thesis work.
 This committee will be selected by the student in consultation with the major advisor and will consist of the thesis advisor, who must be a full-time WPI RBE faculty member, and two other faculty members, at least one of whom is a WPI RBE faculty member, whose expertise will aid the student’s research program.
 An oral presentation before the Thesis Committee and a general audience is required.
 In addition, all WPI thesis regulations must be followed.

 As an alternative to a research-based thesis, students may elect a project or practicum to include a design/research component in their graduate program.
 For an M.S.
 Degree in Robotics Engineering this can be accomplished by completing a 6 credit capstone design project RBE 598 or a practicum RBE 596.
-The capstone design project must be approved by the Robotics Engineering Graduate Program Committee and must demonstrate significant graduate-level work involving Robotics Engineering.
-The capstone design project must include substantial analysis and/or design related to robotics engineering and will conclude with a substantial written report.
+The capstone design project must demonstrate significant graduate-level work involving Robotics Engineering.
+The capstone design project must include substantial analysis and/or design related to robotics engineering and will conclude with a substantial written report submitted to the advisor.

 A practicum provides students an opportunity to put into practice the principles that have been studied in previous courses.
 It will generally be conducted off campus and will involve a real-world robotics-engineering situation.
 Overall conduct of the practicum will be supervised by a WPI RBE faculty member; an on-site liaison will direct day-to-day activity.
 For a student from industry, the practicum may be sponsored by his or her employer.
 The project must include substantial analysis and/or design related to robotics engineering and will conclude with a substantial written report.

 |MS Thesis||MS Non-Thesis||BS/MS|